 For the project stability and integrity, the function construct is base on strtus2 architecture to finish BS server construct, which includes Servlet, AJAX etc.

-The project needs to gain the data stream of web camera from Website application, the technology is base on HTML5 and AJAX.
+The project uses the technology is base on HTML5 and AJAX to gain the data stream of web camera from website application.

 The server needs to identify biological data, which can be implemented by calling OpenCV3.2 for the face recognition and image matching.

-For the programming environment consistency and compatibility, developers use IntelliJ-IDEA to do the project.
+For the programming environment consistency and compatibility, all developers use IntelliJ-IDEA.

 Hibernate is the tool which stores objects / relational persistence and query, with AJAX to complete front-end and back-end data fast interaction.